 By the time Selma’s Civil War saga had ended, Wilson had captured 2,700 Confederate prisoners and the city of Selma, with only 46 of his men killed and 300 wounded.
 Although Forrest and a few of his comrades escaped, the most feared Southern commander and “the man that had never lost a battle” at last had been beaten.

 The Battle of Selma Re-enactment

-Held in late April, the annual Battle of Selma Reenactment weekend features living history tours for school groups, food and beverages, period clothing and souvenirs, a camp dance with a period band, sutlers with period wares, a Civil War Writer’s Forum, and reenactments on both Saturday and Sunday, where you can once again hear the war guns and battle cry of that spring event.
+Held in late April, the annual Battle of Selma Reenactment weekend features living history tours for school groups, food and beverages, period clothing and souvenirs, a camp dance with a period band, sutlers (merchants who accompanied the military) period wares, a Civil War Writer’s Forum, and reenactments on both Saturday and Sunday, where you can once again hear the war guns and battle cry of that spring event.

 A highlight of the Battle of Selma weekend is the Grand Military Ball at beautiful Sturdivant Hall (713 Mabry St.; 334-872-5626).
 During this event, the ladies turn out in their prettiest period ball gowns escorted by handsome white-gloved military men.
 Ceremonial guards are posted at the entrances, and flags hang from the balconies as bands play period music in the main courtyard.
 Everyone attending the ball must have a ticket and be dressed in period clothing.

 Sturdivant Hall was built in 1852 by Col. Edward T. Watts as a town home for entertaining.
 It features a detached kitchen, gift shop and a formal garden.
 Period furnishings, art, clothing and other artifacts are on display.
 Tours of the house museum are available Tuesday through Saturday, from 10 a.m.–4 p.m.
 Group tours are by appointment.